 “People love to chat.
 It’s human nature.
 But chat apps don’t provide the structure needed for sustainable productivity like lists and Kanban boards do” says Zenkit CEO Martin Welker.

-Chat apps are wonderful fundamentally because they fulfill their purpose – enabling people to communicate with one another.
+Chat apps are wonderful fundamentally because they fulfil their purpose – enabling people to communicate with one another.
 But solely talking about work doesn’t equate to getting work done.

 Good communication is about saying the right thing at the right time.
 When communicating at work, whether through messenger apps or during meetings, the aim of communicating is to assist in the action of work.